markflemingtennis/tennis-blog/content/posts/beat-the-three-opponents.md

 Consider the following points to more successfully keep your shots within the lines:

-* Focal Point give yourself a margin of error
+* Establish a "margin of error" a focal point not hitting for the the lines themselves, but instead for designated areas within the court.
 * Focal Point Hit for areas not lines
 * Beginner low smooth follow through
 * Advanced Player Topspin